vianeylinares/privacy-popup-on-form/README.md

 <li>Magnific Popup</li>
 </ul>

-This plugin is a revamp of the <a href="https://github.com/vianeylinares/form-and-popup" target="_blank">Form and Popup plugin.
+This plugin is a revamp of the <a href="https://github.com/vianeylinares/form-and-popup" target="_blank">Form and Popup</a> plugin.